Functional Skills Training: How Employers Can Benefit

 • Improve morale and staff retention rates

-By offering qualifications to employees who weren’t able to access them at school, your business will benefit in many aspects.
+By offering qualifications to employees who weren’t able to access them at school, your business will benefit in many aspects — from better internal communication to improved accuracy in everyday tasks.

 Functional skills are an important part of business growth and development.
-By investing in employees and helping them to improve their functional skills, businesses can see improvement in many areas such as productivity, employee retention and engagement.
+By investing in your employees and helping them to improve their functional skills, businesses can see improvements in many areas such as productivity, employee retention and engagement.

-Here at Total People, we offer free functional skills courses in English, Maths and Digital Skills to help businesses invest in their employees and support their growth.
-Contact us today to find out more about our services or visit our website to enrol in a course.
+Here at Total People, we offer free functional skills courses in English, maths and digital skills to help businesses invest in their employees and support their growth.
+Explore our functional skills and English & maths training options to find the right pathway for your team

 Apprenticeship recruitment icon